 Not all shrimp producers do harm to the environment, nor does their output run the risk of making consumers sick.
-A scheme was set up in 2001 called the Shrimp Seal of Quality (SSOQ), which was funded in part by a U.S. Aid program.
-According to the Food and Agriculture Organization, SSOQ set standards to “cover several sustainability aspects including food safety, quality assurance, traceability, and environmental and social responsibility.”
+A scheme was set up in 2001 called the Shrimp Seal of Quality (SSOQ), which was funded, in part, by a U.S. Aid program.
+According to the Food and Agriculture Organization, SSOQ sets standards to “cover several sustainability aspects including food safety, quality assurance, tractability, and environmental and social responsibility.”

 There are other schemes that help consumers make the right choice.
 Labels marked Wild American Shrimp or the Marine Stewardship Council certify the shrimp is of good quality; likewise the Best Aquaculture Practices label.

-“In 2016, Bloomberg News reported that as much as 90 percent of the antibiotics administered to pigs in China pass through the animals’ urine and feces and wash into huge farm ponds, exposing fish and shellfish to those drugs.”
-Dr. Andrew Weil
+- “In 2016, Bloomberg News reported that as much as 90 percent of the antibiotics administered to pigs in China pass through the animals’ urine and feces and wash into huge farm ponds, exposing fish and shellfish to those drugs.”

 - Coastal Care